zeiss-microscopy/OAD/Machine_Learning/README.md

 ## What is Noise (inside images in microscopy)

-Sidenote: Parts of the text and images are taken from this publication: [Imaging in focus: An introduction to denoising bioimages in the era of deep learning](https://www.sciencedirect.com/science/article/pii/S1357272521001588)

 Whenever one is imaging an object it is crucial to recognize that:

 **_"Every image is an imperfect representation of the underlying structure that is being imaged!"_**